-Modern RT uses various strategies and modalities to achieve the most effective clinical effect, and the introduction of individualized RT in clinical practice is imperative.
-Translational research in RT aims to identify and validate key predictive biomarkers for sensitivity to RT, as well as biomarkers for risk assessment for acute and late toxicity.
+Modern radiotherapy uses various strategies and modalities to achieve the most effective clinical effect, and the introduction of individualized radiotherapy in clinical practice is imperative.
+Translational research in radiotherapy aims to identify and validate key predictive biomarkers for sensitivity to radiotherapy, as well as biomarkers for risk assessment for acute and late toxicity.
+In this way, it will be possible to identify patients prone to radiosensitive reactions before starting radiotherapy.
+This research can help radiation oncologists in the future and is the basis for designing the optimal treatment for maximum benefit for each patient.